Neenach, California: Cow Springs and French John's Station

-In 1888, Cow Springs was described as "a pleasant camping-place with willow trees, casting an inviting shade to the weary traveler" with a "pure, cold, limpid stream which came bubbling up from its earthen reservoir and went gaily dancing down to the thirsty soil that encompassed it about."
+In 1888, Cow Springs was described as "a pleasant camping-place with willow trees, casting an inviting shade to the weary traveler" with a "pure, cold, limpid stream which came bubbling up from its earthen reservoir and went gaily dancing down to the thirsty soil that encompassed it about".

 Establishment

 Neenach itself was founded in the 1870s by Danish settlers from Neenah, Wisconsin.
 In 1888, a post office was established, with John A. Coovert as the first postmaster.
 In September 1905 Christian Clausen was named postmaster.

-James Anderson filed a homestead claim for 160 acres (647,000 m²) at present-day State Route 138 and 300th Street West in 1887.
+James Barnes filed a homestead claim for 160 acres (647,000 m²) at present-day State Route 138 and 300th Street West in 1887.
 He had a county contract to maintain and improve roads in the Antelope Valley as far as Three Points.

 Construction of the Los Angeles Aqueduct between 1905 and 1913, which brought water from the distant Owens Valley to the San Fernando Valley, was important to the area.